rapidsms/rapidsms/docs/topics/deployment/deploying.rst

 Non-PaaS
 --------

-The `Django documentation`_ and the Deploying Django chapter of the `Django book`_ provide some advice about how to run a Django application like RapidSMS in production.
+The `Django documentation`_ provides some advice about how to run a Django application like RapidSMS in production.

 One approach you'll often see when deploying to your own hardware or